 To make the infused oil:

-- Fill a small canning or other heatproof jar about half way with dried chamomile flowers.
+- Fill a small canning or other heatproof jar about half way with dried chamomile blossoms.
+(It’s fine if some of the leaves and stems get in too.)

 - Pour oil over the flowers until the jar is almost full, leaving a little bit of room for expansion and shaking.